nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 aware of the challenge that was developing between the two men.

 There was a little slackening in the games, a general call for drinks, and a shifting of chairs.
-Nije got nearer to Zeddy....
-Half-smiling and careless-like, he planted his bootheel upon Zeddy’s toes.
+Nije got nearer to Zeddy.<span class="three-dots"></span>Half-smiling and careless-like, he planted his bootheel upon Zeddy’s toes.

 “Git off mah feets,” Zeddy barked.
 The answer was a hard blow in the